Essential Guide to Society Maintenance Charges

 Maintenance charges in housing societies are collected to cover a wide range of expenses associated with the upkeep and operation of common areas and facilities.
 These charges are crucial for maintaining the quality, safety, and functionality of shared spaces, directly impacting the residents’ living standards.
 Here are some of the various components that typically constitute maintenance charges:

-- Repairs and Maintenance: Regular maintenance of common facilities like elevators, generators, water pumps, and fire-fighting equipment falls under this category.
-It also includes minor repairs and painting of common areas, maintenance of plumbing and electrical systems, and addressing wear and tear.
+Regular maintenance of common facilities like elevators, generators, water pumps, and fire-fighting equipment falls under this category.
+It also includes minor repairs and painting of common areas, maintenance of plumbing and electrical systems, and addressing wear and tear, which adds a major portion of society maintenance charges.

 Also Check: Apartment Maintenance Charges Rules and Regulations